 In short, you simply fold the flat into a pad that is long enough or short enough to fit inside the diaper, and you're done.
 It only appears to be an inset.
 This is what we did until we felt more comfortable with the diapers.

-Top Methods For How To Fold A Prefold Diaper
+Strategies For How To Fold Prefold Cloth Diapers

 There are countless ways to fold a prefold diaper, but these are the top tried-and-true prefold and flat diaper folds to help you get familiar with the process.
 Don’t worry if you have trouble folding it neatly at first—it takes practice!
 If, once you put the cover on, you notice some of the prefold poking out, you can simply tuck it into the cover or stuff it into a pocket diaper.